-- Any staff member who is taken hostage is considered to be under duress, and - Any order issued by such a person, regardless of his or her position of authority, is to be disregarded.
+- 1. any staff member who is taken hostage is considered to be under duress; and - 2. any order issued by such a person, regardless of his/her position of authority, is to be disregarded.

-Specific instructions for escape attempts shall be included in the Post Orders for armed posts.
+Specific instructions for escape attempts shall be included in the post orders for armed posts.

-The Post Orders shall be based on and consistent with the Detention Standard on Use of Force and Restraints.
-Post Orders in SPCs shall also be in accordance with the ICE Interim Use of Force Policy and the ICE Interim Firearms Policy.
+The post orders shall be based on and

+consistent with standard "2.15 Use of Force and Restraints" and the ICE/ERO Interim Use of Force Policy.